MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-privacy.md

 There are three levels for controlling sample submission:

 - **None**: no suspicious samples are submitted to Microsoft.
-- **Safe**: only suspicious samples that do not contain personally identifiable information (PII) are submitted automatically.
-This is the default value for this setting.
+- **Safe**: only suspicious samples that don't contain personally identifiable information (PII) are submitted automatically.
+This is the default value.
 - **All**: all suspicious samples are submitted to Microsoft.

 ## Manage privacy controls with policy settings

 If you're an IT administrator, you might want to configure these controls at the enterprise level.

-The privacy controls for the various types of data described in the preceding section are described in detail in [Set preferences for Defender for Endpoint on Linux](linux-preferences.md).
+The privacy controls for the various types of data that is described in the preceding section are described in detail in [Set preferences for Defender for Endpoint on Linux](linux-preferences.md).

 As with any new policy settings, you should carefully test them out in a limited, controlled environment to ensure the settings that you configure have the desired effect before you implement the policy settings more widely in your organization.